LuizZak/SwiftTestFileGen/README.md

 ### 0.3.5

 - Fixing error message when running 'Generate Test File(s)...' command from the command palette.

-### 0.3.4

-- Now the "SwiftTestFileGen: Generate Test File(s)..." command opens up any existing test files for the selected source files that already exist on disk instead of silently terminating.

 Full changelog available at: [CHANGELOG.md](CHANGELOG.md)